 - Hypotonia (followed by spasticity).

 - Visual loss.

 - A macular cherry-red spot.

 Tay-Sachs disease (and its variants) are caused by absence or defects of the alpha subunit of hexosaminidase A. This leads to the accumulation of GM2 ganglioside in neurons of the central nervous system and retina.
 This causes progressive neurodegeneration and developmental delay.

 - Tay-Sachs disease is an autosomal recessive inherited disorder.

-- It is strongly associated with Ashkenazy Jews (1 in 30 Ashkenazy Jews carries the gene).
+- It is strongly associated with Ashkenazi Jews (1 in 30 Ashkenazi Jews carries the gene).

 - There are also isolated populations with increased risk around the world.

-- Incidence is decreasing in at-risk populations, due to prenatal screening.
+- The incidence is decreasing in at-risk populations, due to prenatal screening.